 - 1. The Statement of Responsibilities for the Statement of Accounts explains the responsibilities of the Council and the Section 151 Officer. - 2.
 The Housing Revenue Account (HRA) is a record of revenue expenditure and income relating to the Council's housing stock.
 Its primary purpose is to ensure that expenditure on managing tenancies and maintaining dwellings is balanced by rents charged to tenants.
-The Housing Revenue Account is ring-fenced from the Council's General Fund. - 3.
-Auditor's Opinion as the Council's External Auditor, the Auditor General for Wales will carry out the statutory audit and sign the Statement of Accounts following the Section 151 Officer signing and dating the Statement of Accounts.
-They then issue an opinion as to whether the Accounts need to be qualified or are unqualified.
-The deadline for this opinion is 15 September following the year-end.
+The Housing Revenue Account is ring-fenced from the Council's General Fund.

-4. Changes in Accounting Policy
+Changes in Accounting Policy